PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 4. Keep Estate Planning Documents Updated

 Proper estate planning is essential to prevent executor issues from arising in the first place.
-By carefully selecting an executor, maintaining open communication, and updating your estate documents regularly, you can help confirm that your estate is managed efficiently and in line with your wishes.
+By carefully selecting an executor, maintaining open communication, and updating your estate documents regularly, you can help ensure that your estate is managed efficiently and in line with your wishes.